bsrobinson/AspNetMvcWebpack-Template/README.md

 ## Publishing the Application

 When publishing (via `dotnet publish`), webpack will be run in production mode which will minify the javascript and css, and remove map files and debugger statements.

+There are GitHub publish scripts in the `./.github/-workflows` folder (currently only for Azure) *note the `-` before `workflows` to prevent this running until you are ready*.
+This may be your preferred way to publish, but if you prefer manual publishing, or for occasional use; read on:

 A publish script is provided to package the published applications and upload the files to your server.
 The script currently only supports publish to [Azure Web App](https://azure.microsoft.com/en-gb/products/app-service/web); other services can be added (see `./.template-scripts/publish/`).